 appeals submitted from out-of-service-area students, while Weber Honors College receives

-submitted from local-service-area students.
+and reviews appeals submitted from local-service-area students.

 Yes, slightly.
 The only difference is where you submit your exemption request.
 The